 The information afforded to us through various media is only one small component in our connection to the environment.
 It is easy to become enamored with the powers that technology affords us, and to see them as the end and not the means.
 When that happens, we connect to a virtual environment, and the power of our eyes and brain slowly atrophy

 Although we like to assume that a genius like Albert Einstein had powers far beyond our capabilities, his great discoveries depended on two very simple decisions he made as a young man.
 First, at the age of twenty he determined that he would be a mediocre experimental scientist.
-Even though a heavy immersion in mathematics and experimentation was the conventional route in physics, he would go his own way—a daring decision.
 Second, he would consider his primal distaste for authority and conventions as a great strength.
 He would attack from the outside and unburden himself of all the assumptions that were torturing scientists in relation to Newton.
-These two decisions allowed him to play to his strengths.

 If we are learning a complex skill, such as flying a jet in combat, we must master a series of simple skills, one on top of the other.
 Each time one skill becomes automatic, the mind is freed up to focus on the higher one.
 At the very end of this process, when there are no more simple skills to learn, the brain has assimilated an incredible amount of information, all of which has become internalized, part of our nervous system.
 The whole complex skill is now inside us and at our fingertips.

 In our culture we tend to denigrate practice.
 We want to imagine that great feats occur naturally—that they are a sign of someone’s genius or superior talent.
-Getting to a high level of achievement through practice seems so banal, so uninspiring.
-Besides, we don’t want to have to think of the 10,000 to 20,000 hours that go into such mastery.
-These values of ours are oddly counterproductive—they cloak from us the fact that almost anyone can reach such heights through tenacious effort, something that should encourage us all.
+They cloak from us the fact that almost anyone can reach such heights through tenacious effort, something that should encourage us all.